 Contrary to popular belief, BFCM is not just about acquiring new customers.
 Stores who engage their existing customers see a greater ROI.
 Data from stores using LoyaltyLion showed that this BFCM, compared to an average weekend:

-Brands that focussed on retention would have also strengthened relationships with their existing customers.
+Brands that focused on retention would have also strengthened relationships with their existing customers.
 This promises a greater return on investment over time than an influx of new, discount-driven customers who you will have to work harder on to convert into loyal shoppers.

 To inspire your own retention strategies for the rest of the seasonal sales and into next year, we’ve compiled some of the best loyalty promotions we saw over the peak.